The rank of sparse random matrices: Introduction

 draw a simple bipartite graph $\G$ comprising a set $\{a_1,\ldots,a_{\vm}\}$ of {\em check nodes} and a set $\{x_1,\ldots,x_n\}$ of {\em variable nodes} such that the degree of $a_i$ equals $\vk_i$ and the degree of $x_j$ equals $\vd_j$ for all $i,j$ uniformly at random.
 Then let $\A$ be the $\vm\times n$-matrix with entries

-Thus, the $i$-th row of $\A$ contains precisely $\vk_i$ non-zero entries and the $j$-th column contains precisely $\vd_j$ non-zero entries.
+Thus, the $i$-th row of $\A$ features precisely $\vk_i$ non-zero entries and the $j$-th column contains precisely $\vd_j$ non-zero entries.
 Moreover, the non-zero entries of $\vA$ are drawn in the vein of an exchangeable array by evaluating the function $\chi$ at a random poisition $(\row_i,\col_j)$.
 Routine arguments show that $\A$ is well-defined for large enough $n$, i.e., \eqref{eqWellDef1} is satisfied and there exists a simple $\G$ with the desired degrees with positive probability; see \Prop~\ref{Lemma_welldef} below.
-Adopting coding jargon, we call $\G$ the {\em Tanner graph} of $\A$.
+We call $\G$ the {\em Tanner graph} of $\A$. \mr{Also recall that the rank $\rank A$ of the matrix $A$ is defined as the maximal number of linear independent rows (or columns).
+In addition, $\nul A$ is the dimension of the kernel of $A$ and the sum $\rank A+\nul A$ equals the number of columns of $A$. }

 The following theorem, the main result of the paper, provides an asymptotic formula for the rank of $\A$.
 Let $D(x)$ and $K(x)$ denote the probability generating functions of $\vd$ and $\vk$, respectively.
 Since $\Erw[\vd^2]+\Erw[\vk^2]<\infty$, the functions $D(x),K(x)$ are continuously differentiable on the unit interval.
 Therefore, the function